vctr-dev/JSONParser/README.md

 Contents of jsonDict.json
 <pre><code>
 {
   "Some Key":"Hi there.
-I'm stored in some key",
+I'm stored in some key"
 }
 </code></pre>